Better Eyesight Clears Path to ProductivityTue, 01/15/2019 - 12:02

 Q: According to the World Economic Forum, sight problems should be considered a public health matter because of their impact on productivity.
 What is Grupo Devlyn’s perspective?

-A: In collaboration with the CCE and other partners like CANIFARMA, Funsalud and the Mexican Hospital Consortium, Grupo Devlyn can strengthen public policies geared toward prevention.
+A: In collaboration with the Business Coordinating Council (CCE) and other partners like CANIFARMA, Funsalud and the Mexican Hospital Consortium, Grupo Devlyn can strengthen public policies geared toward prevention.
 Approximately 80 percent of all cases of treatable blindness globally can be resolved with a pair of glasses.
 Therefore, a public health issue becomes solvable through a pair of well-graduated and affordable glasses, creating a significant impact on various segments of society.
 With children or young people, better sight translates to improved school performance and greater engagement in education.
 Meanwhile, people already working can benefit from greater productivity and fewer mistakes.
 The cost of frame or contact lenses is minimal when compared to the productivity and engagement benefits that people can get from them.
-Moreover, lenses can also contribute to reducing public problems such as road accidents.

 Q: What recommendations would Grupo Devlyn make to the government to properly address eye health?